 In fact, we have a whole list of the nitty gritties that this festival offers and as you read, you will realize just how important this festival is to all of us Indians as well as brag about it to your friends and family.

 1. It is the only day celebrated on the same day of the year.

-While that may be interesting, what is more interesting is the fact that it is delayed by a day every 80 years.
-So by, say 2050, we will celebrate the festival on 15th of January.
+While that may be interesting, what is more, interesting is the fact that it is delayed by a day every 80 years.
+So by, say 2050, we will celebrate the festival on the 15th of January.

-2. It is also the harvest festival which is celebrated throughout the country with different names.
+2. It is also the harvest festival that is celebrated throughout the country with different names.

 3. It is the only festival in the Hindus celebrated according to the Solar Calendar.

 Yes, Hindus use lunar calendars for every occasion, but, this is the only festival where the Sun takes precedence.
 Apparently, it is the equinox time and the Sun finally starts its journey towards the northern hemisphere.
 It is also the official beginning of spring.